Kristof89Szabo/milestonetwothree/src/main/java/com/exam/kubernetes/README.md

 2 types of Node:

-- Manager node : Maintains cluster management tasks
+- Manager node : Maintains cluster management tasks:
+    - Accepting commands and creating service objects
+    - Allocating IP addresses to tasks
+    - Assigning tasks to nodes
+    - Instructing a worker to run a task
 - Worker Node : Receive and execute tasks **from** manager node

 ![](../../../../resources/docker/img_5.png)